Phil Collins: 1981–1984: Solo debut with Face Value and Hello, I Must Be Going!

-In February 1981, Collins released his debut solo album Face Value.
+In February 1981, Collins released his debut solo album, Face Value.
 He signed with Virgin Records and WEA for American distribution in order to distance himself from the Charisma label, and oversaw every step of its production; he wrote the liner notes himself and by hand.
 His divorce was the focus of its lyrical themes and song titles: "I had a wife, two children, two dogs, and the next day I didn't have anything.
 So a lot of these songs were written because I was going through these emotional changes."
 Collins produced the album in collaboration with Hugh Padgham, with whom he had worked on Peter Gabriel's self-titled 1980 album.
 Face Value reached number one in seven countries, including the UK, and number seven in the US, where it went on to sell five million copies.
 "In the Air Tonight", the album's lead single, reached number two in the UK singles chart.
-The song is known for the gated reverb effect used on Collins's drums, a technique developed by Padgham when he worked as an engineer on Gabriel's song "Intruder", on which Collins played drums.
+The song is known for the gated reverb effect used on Collins' drums, a technique developed by Padgham when he worked as an engineer on Gabriel's song "Intruder", on which Collins played drums.

 Following an invitation by record producer Martin Lewis, Collins performed live as a solo artist at an Amnesty International benefit show The Secret Policeman's Other Ball at the Theatre Royal, Drury Lane in London in September 1981, performing "In the Air Tonight" and "The Roof Is Leaking".
 Collins worked again with John Martyn in this year, producing his album Glorious Fool.
 In September 1981, Genesis released Abacab.
 This was followed by its 1981 supporting tour and a two-month tour in 1982 promoting the Genesis live album Three Sides Live.
 In early 1982, Collins produced and played on Something's Going On, the third solo album by Anni-Frid Lyngstad of ABBA, and performed most of the drum parts on Pictures at Eleven, the first solo album by Led Zeppelin singer Robert Plant.
 In October 1982, Collins took part in the one-off Genesis reunion concert Six of the Best held at the Milton Keynes Bowl in Buckinghamshire, which marked the return of Gabriel on lead vocals and Hackett on guitar.